Gracie Abrams: Activism

-In a 2020 interview, Abrams supported expressing personal views through music, saying, "I can't separate my music from my opinions ... it's a whole that reflects my way of thinking.
+In a 2020 interview, Abrams supported expressing personal views through music, saying, "I can't separate my music from my opinions... it's a whole that reflects my way of thinking.
 You shouldn't be afraid to talk about what you believe in."

 After a leaked draft opinion showed that the U.S. Supreme Court was planning to overturn abortion legality established in Roe v.
 Wade, Abrams was among 160 musical artists including Olivia Rodrigo, Clairo, Lorde, Billie Eilish, Megan Thee Stallion, Halsey, and Phoebe Bridgers that signed a full-page ad in The New York Times in May 2022 condemning the planned Supreme Court decision.
 In July 2022, Abrams released a limited-edition T-shirt whose complete sale proceeds would go to the National Network of Abortion Funds.
 Abrams said that while this is "only a small part in a massively anti-democratic effort that is underway in this country", she believes that she can "use [her] platform to amplify the experts in this moment".

 In 2023, shortly after the beginning of the Gaza war, Abrams joined a number of artists in Artists4Ceasefire, demanding a ceasefire in the war.
 She has spoken out against the starvation of Palestinian children.
+In September 2025, Abrams reshared a post on Instagram that stated: "UN says Israel is committing genocide in Gaza."

 Abrams endorsed Kamala Harris in the 2024 United States presidential election.
 She performed at a Harris rally in Madison, Wisconsin, on October 30, 2024.

+On 22 December 2025, she released a charity single "Sold Out" exclusively via Bandcamp, with all proceeds benefiting Everytown for Gun Safety.

 Personal life

-From 2017 to 2022, Abrams was in a relationship with songwriter and producer Blake Slatkin.
-In March 2025, Abrams purchased a penthouse in Greenwich Village for $5.5 million.
-Since 2024, she has been in a relationship with Irish actor Paul Mescal.
+Abrams is best friends with Audrey Hobert, the two having met at their fifth grade graduation.
+Abrams was in a relationship with songwriter and producer Blake Slatkin from 2017 to 2022.
+She has been in a relationship with Irish actor Paul Mescal since 2024.